7hekaka/newcytosim/doc/main/faq.md

 </summary>

 In ‘interface.cc’ within ‘execute_run()’ cytosim prints CPU information when a frame is saved.
-Cytosim alternates ’step()’ and ’solve()’ and you can easily add a bunch of printf() to report more detailed CPU time information.
+Cytosim alternates `step` and `solve` and you can easily add a bunch of printf() to report more detailed CPU time information.
 You can do this at every time step, for example, by changing ‘execute_run’ in this way:

         hold();